mohd2sh/CleanArchitecture-DDD-CQRS-Microservices/README.md

 Each service follows Clean Architecture with Domain, Application, Infrastructure, and API layers.
 Services maintain their own databases (`WorkOrdersDb`, `AssetsDb`, `TechniciansDb`, `OrchestrationDb`) ensuring service autonomy and independent scaling.

-The architecture includes:
-- **API Gateway Layer**: Kong for routing and unified API documentation
-- **Microservices Layer**: Four independent services each following Clean Architecture
-- **Messaging Infrastructure**: RabbitMQ message bus with MassTransit bridge and shared event contracts
-- **Data Layer**: Database-per-service pattern with separate write and read databases

 Services communicate asynchronously via events through the message bus.
 The Orchestration Service manages distributed workflows using the Saga pattern.

 ### Assign Technician Flow

 ![Assign Technician Flow](docs/diagrams/AssignTechnicianFlow.png)

-This diagram illustrates the complete flow for assigning a technician to a work order:
+This diagram illustrates the complete flow for assigning a technician to a work order.
-1. API request routed through API Gateway to WorkOrders Service
-2. Work order updated and event written to outbox (same transaction)
-3. Outbox processor publishes event to RabbitMQ
-4. Orchestration Service (Saga) receives event and orchestrates the workflow
-5. Saga publishes event to Technicians Service for validation
-6. Technicians Service validates and responds
-7. Saga finalizes upon successful validation

 The flow demonstrates the outbox pattern for guaranteed delivery, saga orchestration for distributed transactions, and eventual consistency across services.